If you think you may have arthritis, book an appointment with your GP. In the meantime, see our list of early warning signs

-But if you’re tired all of the time, and sometimes totally wiped out, this can be one of the early signs of JIA or rheumatoid arthritis.
+But if you’re tired all of the time, and sometimes totally wiped out, this can be one of the early signs of rheumatoid arthritis.
 A full night’s sleep just doesn’t make a difference, leaving you just as exhausted, and it can even feel like you have the flu.

 If you feel generally out of sorts and short-tempered, and it’s definitely not your normal way of feeling, you should take note.
 Plus, if it is accompanied by other symptoms then it is something to be aware of.

 For some you may notice that you have started to walk a little differently, perhaps because of stiffness or swelling in joints.
 Those close to you might spot this before you do, so you could ask them if they’ve noticed.
 Comparing your left side to your right may also help you to see if there is swelling.
 Look out for your knees seeming different sizes to each other.

 This is a condition where the amount of haemoglobin in the blood is below the normal level, or there are fewer red blood cells than normal.